-Two Pathways to a U.S. Law Degree
+Two pathways to a U.S. law degree

 Being a law student means more than just going to class and learning the law.
 Law students must also learn to practice law.

-At University of Baltimore School of Law, we provide our students with many opportunities to learn the practice of law.
-Practical learning starts in the classroom and continues in externships and in clinical programs.
+At the University of Baltimore School of Law, we provide our students with many opportunities to learn the practice of law.
+Practical learning starts in the classroom and continues in externships and clinical programs.

 All J.D. students are required to complete at least 6 credits of experiential learning, but most students choose to complete more.

 Applicants without a first degree in law must apply directly to the J.D. program.
-Applicants with a first degree in law can choose to directly apply to the J.D. program.
+Applicants with a first degree in law can choose to apply directly to the J.D. program.